Flat Roof Contractor in Bergen County, NJ

 Once a flat roof starts leaking the interior damage will span from stained ceilings (best case scenario) to thousands of dollars worth of damage.
 In order to minimize repair costs (and hopefully refrain from needing to replace your roof), it is important to get your roof evaluated as soon as it begins to leak.

-If damage is not repaired immediately it could lead to:
+If the damage is not repaired immediately it could lead to:

 - Stained ceilings